Crocodylus sudani: Description

 The jugal is an elongated bone that stretches from the maxilla towards the back of the skull, forming the lower margin of the orbit.
 It also contributes to the postorbital bar, forms much of the infratemporal fenestra and eventually comes into contact with the quadratojugal.
 The latter are another important feature that distinguishes C. sudani from the two extant African Crocodylus species, as in the Pleistocene taxon it forms the posteriodorsal corner of the infratemporal fenestra and forms a small, spine-like process that extends into the opening.
 In sacred and Nile crocodiles on the other hand the posterodorsal corner is actually formed by the quadrate bone.

 Looking at the skull from below reveals a small and heart-shaped incisive foramen and a W-shaped suture between the premaxillae and the vaulted maxillae.
 The palatines are long and form a convex, U-shaped suture with the maxillae in the front and a straight suture with the pterygoid bone at the posterior edge of the suborbital fenestrae.
 The ectopterygoids form the outer edge of the fenestrae and the inner margin of the maxillary toothrow, stretching as far forward as the 11th maxillary alveolus.
 In modern African Crocodylus species the anterior tip of the ectopterygoid is variably forked or unforked, though the former is regarded as being more common.
 By contrast, the single known skull of C. sudani shows an unforked anterior ectopterygoid tip.

+Size comparison of Crocodylus sudani and a human.